 5. Balance your sales territories

 That means enough opportunities to hit their sales target.
-But not so many prospects to meet that they can't get round them all.
+But not so many prospects that there is not enough time to service each.

 6. Align territories with your resources

 Balancing territories may require you to reallocate resources.
 That could mean redrawing a rep's territory.
-Or even moving them to a new territory.
+Or even moving them to a new region.

 The goal here is to boost sales efficiency.
-Badly aligned territories mean waste.
-Wasted effort, wasted sales budget, wasted time.
+Poorly aligned territories mean waste: wasted effort, lost revenue, fruitless miles and wasted time.

 7. Set more achievable quotas

-You can use your territory management process to balance opportunities across territories.
-Or to adjust quotas based on the real sales potential of each territory.
+Use your territory management process to balance opportunities across territories.
+Or to adjust quotas based on the actual sales potential of each region.

 8. Delight your customers

 Good territory management should make it easier for reps to give each customer the attention they need.
-By evening out workload, your customers get better service, driving more upsells, renewals and repeat business.
+By balancing workloads across your sales team, your customers get better service, driving more upsells, renewals and repeat business.

-A big challenge for field sales teams is cutting "windshield time.”
-That is spending more time in sales meetings and less time traveling between them.
+A big challenge for field sales teams is cutting "windshield time" so you travel less and spend more time with customers.
+Less windshield time means more meetings.

 It also reduces wear and tear on company vehicles and cuts your environmental footprint.
-With good data and the right tools, you can design your sales territories for less travel.
+You can design your sales territories for less travel with good data and the right tools.
+Fantastic for you and the planet, not to mention your Finance department.